RealAhani/CMake_Template/README.md

 ### 3.if you dont want to use cmake presets you can use build.bat (but cmake prests are preferred)

       (in Safe build (Safe-Debug) all warings,sanitizer,static analyzes( cppcheck, clang-tidy , cpplint ) are enabled for each compiler defienitions)
-      (for Release build warning are turn off and optimizations for compile and lto(not supported on linux) are enabled) (Static Analyzers and sanitizer are do increase the build time (not work smoothly on msvc) ... and have some runtime overhead )
+      (for Release build warning are turn off and optimizations for compile and lto(not supported on unix/linux) are enabled) (Static Analyzers and sanitizer are do increase the build time (not work smoothly on msvc) ... and have some runtime overhead )
 ### 4.if you want to use test with catch2 set the preset to warning mode
         (for some reason safe mode and test does not work at the same time)